The Russia Investigations: On The Hunt For Duffel Bags Full Of Cash

 Citizen Zuckerberg

 Facebook CEO Mark Zuckerberg is going through a rough patch.
-He built one of the world's most lucrative and powerful tech titans by accumulating and exploiting its users' personal data — and now is being pilloried for accumulating and exploiting users' personal data.
+He built one of the world's most lucrative and powerful tech juggernauts by accumulating and exploiting its users' personal data — and now is being pilloried for accumulating and exploiting users' personal data.

 Facebook (and Big Tech more broadly) used to be "the hot girl," as business guru Scott Galloway called them.
-They were too appealing and too intimidating for public officials to treat seriously because of how much they wanted to be in their good graces.
+They were too appealing and too intimidating for public officials to treat seriously because of how much they wanted to be in those companies' good graces.

-Now, however, months of "techlash" have meant that members of Congress are pushing each other out of the way to be the first to take Zuckerberg down a peg, first in a Senate hearing on Tuesday afternoon and then on Wednesday morning in the House.
+Now, however, months of "techlash" have meant that members of Congress are pushing one another out of the way to be the first to take Zuckerberg down a peg — starting with a Senate hearing on Tuesday afternoon and then on Wednesday morning in the House.

 So Zuckerberg and Facebook have been working overtime to dump as much news overboard before he goes under the klieg lights.
-He told reporters in a news conference, for example, that more users' data than previously realized had probably been swept up by Cambridge Analytica, the political shop associated with the Trump campaign.
+He told reporters in a news conference, for example, that data from more users than previously realized had probably been swept up by Cambridge Analytica, the political shop associated with the Trump campaign.

-And Zuckerberg also discussed a separate "dark web" scam in which hackers used Facebook's search to compile profiles of users based on data they'd already gotten elsewhere.
+And Zuckerberg also discussed a separate "dark web" scam in which hackers used Facebook's search to compile profiles of users based on data they had already gotten elsewhere.

-Do Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, and Ranking Member Dianne Feinstein, D-Calif., have any more cards to play?
-Or having gone ugly early — as public relations pros like to say — will Zuckerberg be in a position to simply play rope-a-dope and respond to his inquisitors with something like "We've discussed this already and we know we must do better, senator."
+Do Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, and ranking member Dianne Feinstein, D-Calif., have any more cards to play?
+Or having gone ugly early — as public relations pros like to say — will Zuckerberg be in a position to simply play rope-a-dope and respond to his inquisitors with something like "We've discussed this already and we know we must do better, Senator."

 It's worth remaining skeptical about some of the hype involving whether this episode could cost Zuckerberg his job — he retains a great deal of control over Facebook.